da Vinci RLC

 - Family Game Night - Every Wednesday night, residents come together for friendly competition.

-The da Vinci staff is comprised of 10 Community Facilitators, 1 Spirituality Facilitator, 1 Faculty Director, 1 Assistant Resident Director, and 1 Resident Director.
+The da Vinci RLC staff consists of 9 Community Facilitators (CFs), 1 Spirituality Facilitator (SF), 1 Faculty Director (FD), 1 Assistant Resident Director (ARD), and 1 Resident Director (RD).

 - Thiadora Pina, J.D., Law School, Faculty Director

-CFs in Casa work with approximately 35 students.
-All student staff on campus recieve training in conflict resolution and roommate mediation, crisis response, community building, and campus resources, and are present in their community to support their residents.
-Students can contact their Community Facilitator or Leadership Team directly for support.
+Each Community Facilitator in Casa Italiana works with approximately 35 students.
+All student staff receive training in conflict resolution, roommate mediation, crisis response, community building, and campus resources.
+CFs are regularly present in their community to support residents.
+Students may contact their Community Facilitator or Leadership Team directly for support.

 Casa Italiana Residence Hall

-The larger communal spaces include a common room, communal kitchen, 3rd floor patio, and several classrooms.
+The larger communal spaces include a common room, fully-equipped kitchen, 4th-floor terrace, commuter lounge, three classrooms, and several lounges with TVs, billiards, ping pong tables, foosball tables, and pianos.
 A large courtyard provides outdoor seating, charcoal barbecues, and a bocce ball court.